Taylor Swift has been plenty vocal about many things over the course of her career: men who have wronged her, her love of cats, her distaste for

 The singer made note that she will be voting for Phil Bredesen for Senate and Jim Cooper for House of Representatives before urging her fans—including those who have just turned 18, and thus can now vote for the first time—to educate themselves on the candidates and to register to vote for the midterm elections.
 Fittingly, she ended the post with a rainbow emoji.

-Guess what she said about the Old Taylor being dead really was true.
+the Old Taylor being dead really was true.
 Read the full post, here:

 News